DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 You may find this domain to be more technical than others, and if you have experience woring in a security engineering role you likely have an advantage.
 If not, allocate extra time to this domain to ensure you have a good understanding of the topics
 - **Algorithm**: a mathmatical function that is used in the encryption and decryption process; can be simply or very complex; also defined as a set of instructions by which encryption and decryption is done
 - **Collision**: occurs when a hash function generates the same output for different inputs.
 Collision is a term related to hashing algorithms.
 If two pieces of plaintext hashes to the same value, there is a collision.
 This is the problem that the 📝birthday attack exploits.
-- **Cryptanalysis**: study of techniques for attempting to defeat cryptographic techniques and generally information security services
+- 📗**Cryptanalysis**: study of techniques for attempting to defeat cryptographic techniques and generally information security services
     - **Frequency analysis**: form of cryptanalys that uses frequency of occurrence of letters, words or symbols in the plaintext as a way of reducing the search space
-- **Cryptography**: study of/application of methods to ssecure the meaning and content of messages, files etc by disguise, obscuration, or other transformations.
+- 📗**Cryptography**: study of/application of methods to ssecure the meaning and content of messages, files etc by disguise, obscuration, or other transformations.
     - 🔨**Encryption**: process and act of converting the message from plaintext to ciphertext (AKA enciphering)
         - 🎈**Block Mode Encryption**: using fixed-length sequences of input plaintext symbols as the unit of encryption
         - 🎈**Stream mode encryption**: system using a process that treats the input plaintext as a continuous flow of symbols, encrypting one symbol at a time; usually uses a streaming key, using part of the key as a one-time key for each symbol's encryption